willemevenwel/opa-test-report/README.md

 This project demonstrates how to write, test, and generate coverage reports for Open Policy Agent (OPA) Rego policies.

+## OPA Playground and Coverage Visualization

+The [OPA Playground](https://play.openpolicyagent.org/) is an online tool where you can write, test, and experiment with Rego policies directly in your browser.
+It allows you to run queries, see results, and—by enabling the "Coverage" option in the settings—visually inspect which lines of your policy are covered by your tests.
+This visual feedback helps you understand your test coverage and identify untested logic.

+This project mimics the OPA Playground's coverage visualization, but for your local policies and tests.
+By running your tests and generating a coverage report, you can view a static HTML report that highlights covered, uncovered, and non-executable lines, similar to the Playground experience, but for your own codebase.

 ## Prerequisites

 - **Python 3** (for serving the coverage report via HTTP)